Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 1. Curriculum is tailored for people leaders (leaders with supervisory responsibility);

-2. It is a comprehensive, integrative, and stepped program comprised of seven modules that align with McMaster’s EDI priorities and strategies; and
+2. It is a comprehensive, integrative, and stepped program comprised of six modules that align with McMaster’s EDIA priorities and strategies; and

-3. This microcredential recognizes completion of the robust content across the seven modules.
+3. This microcredential recognizes completion of the robust content across the six modules.

 No, these courses have been specifically designed as a comprehensive learning program, tailored for people leaders and the curriculum has been approved under the microcredential-provider.